pursuit-curriculum/unit-dsa/intro-to-hash-tables/README.md

 ## Further

 [Check out other implementations of Data Structures with JavaScript](https://github.com/TheAlgorithms/Javascript) - one thing you'll note is that there are some different approaches to each data structure.
-We focused on simplicity and similar syntax in order to get fundamentals set.
+We focused on simplicity and similar syntax to get the fundamentals set.
 Deepen your understanding by looking at other implementations.
-Keep googling to see even more implementations and you may even find some implementations as npm packages that are meant for production level code - try to see what other considerations need to be accounted for when it comes to putting this kind of code into a project.
+Keep googling to see even more implementations.
+You may even find some implementations as npm packages meant for production-level code.
+See what other considerations need to be accounted for when putting this kind of code into a project.

 ### Lab: Accumulate points on Codewars

-Be sure to get enough points to pass the gate, go back and wrap up any unsolved kata.
+Be sure to get enough points to pass the unit, go back, and wrap up any unsolved kata.

 ## Next

-If employers do a technical interview that involves a code challenge, the most common platforms are [Leetcode](https://leetcode.com), [Code Signal](https://codesignal.com) an [HackerRank](https://www.hackerrank.com).
+If employers do a technical interview that involves a code challenge, the most common platforms are [Leetcode](https://leetcode.com), [Code Signal](https://codesignal.com), and [HackerRank](https://www.hackerrank.com).

 It would be prudent to attempt at least one question from each platform.
-The hiring process is always changing and being updated, different platforms may gain or lose popularity - be sure to keep your finger on the pulse and get practice on the right platform(s).
+The hiring process is constantly changing and being updated.
+Different platforms may gain or lose popularity - be sure to keep your finger on the pulse and get practice on the right platform(s).